AVIATION RADIATION

 Our web API connects your existing software, whether crew management, flight planning, SaaS platform, or mobile app, to a validated model of cosmic radiation in the atmosphere using standard interfaces.

-Rather than waiting hours or days, and exchanging data files with third parties, your software can assess exposures automatically in a matter of seconds.
+Rather than waiting hours or days for aviation dose calculations, and exchanging data files with third parties, your software can assess exposures automatically in a matter of seconds.